pranavsharmahitechadvisors/python-demoapp/CONTRIBUTING.md

 8) Release - If the tests are successfull , tag and release the image to docker hub
 9) Slack - Configured for notifications at various stages

-# Triggers

-Configured to run on a Github Push Trigger

 # Plugins
 Command Line, Github, Docker, Slack